Collingwood railway station

-Collingwood railway station is located on the Mernda and Hurstbridge lines in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Abbotsford, and opened on 21 October 1901 as Collingwood Town Hall.
-It was renamed Collingwood on 1 May 1909.
+Collingwood railway station is a commuter railway station on the Mernda and Hurstbridge lines, which are part of the Melbourne railway network.
+It serves the north-eastern suburb of Abbotsford, in Melbourne, Victoria, Australia.
+Collingwood is an elevated unstaffed station, featuring two side platforms.
+The station opened on 21 October 1901 and was reconstructed in 1987.

+Initially opened as Collingwood Town Hall, the station was given its current name on 1 May 1909.

-Whilst it is named after Collingwood (and, originally, the adjacent Collingwood Town Hall), the station is actually located in the neighbouring suburb of Abbotsford.
+Although it is named after the suburb of Collingwood, and is adjacent to the former Collingwood Town Hall, the station is actually located in the neighbouring suburb of Abbotsford.

 History

-Collingwood station opened on 21 October 1901, when the direct line between Princes Bridge and Clifton Hill opened.
+Collingwood station opened on 21 October 1901, along with the direct line between Princes Bridge station and Collingwood.

 During 1986 and 1987, the station buildings and platforms were rebuilt, and were in use by 7 September 1987.

 Platforms and services

-Collingwood has two side platforms.
-It is served by Mernda and Hurstbridge line trains.
+Collingwood station has two side platforms and is served by Mernda and Hurstbridge line trains.